 What is a Clubhouse?

-A Clubhouse is first and foremost a local community center that offers individuals with mental illness hope and opportunities to achieve their full potential.
-Much more than simply a program or social service, a Clubhouse is most importantly a community of people who are working together to achieve a common goal.
+Clubhouse is more than simply a program or social service; a Clubhouse is most importantly a community of people who are working together to achieve a common goal.

-A Clubhouse is a community intentionally organized to support individuals living with the effects of mental illness.
-Through participation in a Clubhouse, people are given the opportunities to rejoin the worlds of friendships, family, important work, education, and to access the services and supports they may individually need.
-A Clubhouse is a restorative environment for people who have had their lives drastically disrupted, and need the support of others who believe that recovery from mental illness is possible for all.
+Clubhouse is a community intentionally organized to support individuals living with the effects of mental illness.
+Through participation in a Clubhouse, people are given the opportunities to re-join the worlds of friendships, family, work, education, and to access the services and supports they may individually need.

 A Clubhouse is a membership organization, and the people who come and participate in a Clubhouse are its members.
 Membership in a Clubhouse is open to anyone who has a history of mental illness.
 This idea of membership is fundamental to the Clubhouse concept: being a member of an organization means that an individual has both shared ownership and shared responsibility for the success of that organization.
 To be a member of an organization means to belong, to fit in somewhere, and to have a place where one is always welcome.
 In a Clubhouse, each member is given the message that he or she is welcome, wanted, needed and expected each day.
 The message that each member’s involvement is an important contribution to the community is a message that is communicated throughout the Clubhouse day.